 Image Credit: Helen Green Design

-9. It works well with textures
+9. White works well with textured materials

 That said, a principle which only the most astute design minds will understand is that white on white is more than acceptable as a colour palette because it’s not just white on white.
 It’s linen on boucle, high gloss on leather, bleached wood on marble – all of which make perfect combinations.
 An all white colour palette encourages one to be creative when it comes to texture and pattern play.
 In all the right ways.